 As part of the Coronavirus Aid, Relief, and Economic Security Act, passed in 2020, \$700 million in funds were made available to the U.S. Department of Agriculture to distribute to impacted producers of ethanol, biodiesel, and other renewable fuels under the Biofuel Producer Program.
-The USDA distributed funds to applicants in May 2022.
-Our consolidated plants received a total of approximately \$7.8 million from this program, which was recorded within "Interest and other income, net" in the Consolidated Condensed Statements of Operations.
+The U.S. Department of Agriculture ("USDA") distributed funds to applicants in May 2022.
+Our consolidated plants received a total of approximately \$7.8 million from this program, which was recorded within "Interest and other income, net" in the Consolidated Condensed Statements of Operations for the nine months ended October 31, 2022.